 During this time, Rachael also raised over £500 for cancer research on Facebook by doing 10,000 steps a day for a month, “it was a nice distraction during a scary time!”

-Rachael grew up in Southampton and still lives in the area; whilst not at work she enjoys spending time with her step-sons; Leon and Mason, baking cakes, and watching Netflix.
+Rachael grew up in Southampton and still lives in the area; whilst not at work she enjoys spending time with her friends and family, baking cakes, and watching Netflix.